Scalar field effective potentials in de Sitter spacetime: Conclusions

 As a concrete example, we have presented evidence supporting the earlier conjecture~\cite{Camargo-Molina:2022paw} that the potential entering the Starobinsky–Yokoyama stochastic theory~\cite{Starobinsky:1986fx,Starobinsky:1994bd} is the constraint effective potential.
 At one-loop order, it reproduces the one-point probability distribution of the field, the long-distance limit of the two-point correlation function, and the vacuum lifetime.
 This is not yet a complete proof.
 It would be interesting to test whether this remains true at higher loops and away from the light-field limit, which would require going beyond the Starobinsky–Yokoyama theory to a second-order stochastic formulation~\cite{Cable:2020dke,Cable:2022uwd,Cable:2023gdz}.

+Our finding that all these three observables are correctly reproduced also serves as a demonstration of the validity of the Starobinsky-Yokoyama theory.
+This is non-trivial because the observables refer to very different physical phenomena: The one-point probability distribution is about the equilibrium state of the field on the scale of one Hubble length, the two-point correlation function describes field fluctuations on asymptotically long distances, and the vacuum decay rate is a statement about the occurrence of rare non-linear events.
+It is remarkable that they are all captured accurately by a simple Langevin equation together with the constraint effective potential.

-Even though the constraint effective potential can be useful theoretical tool and eq.~(\ref{equ:pphi}) appears to give it a direct physical interpretation in terms of the one-point probability distribution of the averaged field $\bar\phi$, one should treat it with some caution.
+On the other hand, even though the constraint effective potential can be a useful theoretical tool and eq.~(\ref{equ:pphi}) appears to give it a direct physical interpretation in terms of the one-point probability distribution of the averaged field $\bar\phi$, one should treat it with some caution.
 This is because $\bar\phi$ is defined on the four-sphere obtained by a Wick rotation, and we are not aware of a way of expressing it in terms of variables defined on the physical de Sitter spacetime.

 It should be straightforward to extend our calculations to include fermion and gauge fields.
 This would allow, for instance, the computation of the constraint (or standard) effective potential for the Standard Model Higgs field.
 Because the constraint effective potential does not suffer from the infrared problem, this can be done using perturbation theory.
 On the other hand, the constraint effective potential is also well suited for a numerical computation using Monte Carlo simulations~\cite{ORaifeartaigh:1986axd}.
 In de Sitter spacetime, such simulations must be performed on a four-sphere, which is challenging due to the absence of a regular discretisation.
 Some progress towards this has been made recently~\cite{Brower:2018szu,Brower:2020jqj}.
 Either way, the constraint effective potential provides a promising route of connecting quantum field theories of particle physics to cosmological calculations.